revk/ESP32-GFX/README.md

 #### `gfx_lock` / `gfx_unlock`

-Cann lock, then plot things, then unlock.
+Call lock, then plot things, then unlock.
 Depending on the initial settings the display will be updated on unlock or on a background task (which locks while sending).

 #### `gfx_foreground`/`gfx_background`